Can I Grow Raspberries?

 Create a trellis system by using wooden posts spaced at 12 to 15-foot intervals in the center of each row.
 Attach cross arms to the posts about 3 feet above the ground to attach support wires or heavy twine.
 Place the support wires or twine about 2 feet apart on the cross arms.
 Tie the plants' main canes to the wires or twine using rag scraps or twist ties.
 For taller growing black and purple types, place support wires about 40 inches above the ground.

 Pruning is essential to maintaining strong prolific raspberry plants and can be done twice a year - after summer fruit production and in early spring.
 After the summer harvest, cut back to the ground all canes that have produced fruit.
-In early spring, prune out weak or dead canes and any canes over 5 feet tall.
-Prune the rest to 4.5 to 5 feet.
+In early spring, prune out weak or dead canes and prune any canes over 5 feet tall to 30-48 inches.
 (For heavier fall production of everbearers, prune back all canes to the ground in early spring only).

 Insect pests include the raspberry cane borer, raspberry fruitworm, and Japanese beetle.
 Disease problems include mosaic virus, crown gall, and verticillium wilt.
 Good cultural practices like annual pruning, removal of pruned canes from the garden area, uncrowded conditions and good air circulation will hinder many disease and insect problems.
 Always buy certified virus-free plant material.